mcthomas/Apple-Music-CLI-Player/README.md

 # Apple Music TUI

-*Can be called with bash or zsh.
+*Tested only on macOS 12 (likely to work on macOS 10.15, 11 as well).
+Can be called with bash or zsh.
 I recommend aliasing am.sh to `alias am=zsh path/to/am.sh`, or moving its three individual functions into your .bashrc or .zshrc.*

 ## Now Playing (np)